Navigate Career Changes with Coaching

 That was really the conversation I had with myself this morning.
 It both scared me and gave me hope.

 Scared me because I know where it comes from, at least part of it.
-But, the knowledge of its origin and that it doesn't make sense anymore, is not enough for it not try to control my actions.
+But the knowledge of its origin and that it doesn't make sense anymore is not enough for it not to try to control my actions.

 It gave me hope because I got to be SO much kinder to myself from all the pressure I put on myself to keep on going in survival mode.

-I have recently read ("Scarcity, by Sendhi Mullainathan and Eldar Shafir) that when our brain is too occupied with scarcity (may it be real or imaginary, my perspective), we have way less room to make good decisions.
-I guess that could mean that the brain goes to automatic response.
+I have recently read ("Scarcity, by Sendhi Mullainathan and Eldar Shafir) that when our brain is too occupied with scarcity (real or imaginary, in my perspective), we have way less room to make good decisions.
+The brain goes down the automatic path.

 Automatic responses come from the part of the brain that was trained when we were very young.

-So, according to my self-interpretation, being in a state where there is scarcity, which in my case is often about not feeling I have enough time, I tend to choose from an automatic place.
-That place is a fear of death, which also results in working harder than before, and getting closer to the death of my body.
+So, according to my own interpretation, being in a state where there is scarcity (can be time, love, money), I tend to choose from that fear of death.
+That usually results in me working harder than before, and actually getting even closer to the death of my body.

-When I am smart enough to immediately be kind to myself, I say: "Love, breath.
+When I am smart enough to immediately be kind to myself, I say: "Love (that's how I call myself), breath.
 These are the thoughts that have been there for so long that they imagine they run you.
 And you think they are there to protect you.
 Despite ALL the 'good intentions', you don't need them anymore.
 You are safe."

-So, we would both sit on a sidewalk of some place in another reality, laughing, saying," but we didn't die!
+So, we would both (me and the ferret) sit on a sidewalk of some place in another reality, laughing, saying," but we didn't die!
 We didn't die!"